 To ensure a smooth start, please note the following:

 - If you are arriving late for any reason, please email the MSc programme administrator at firstname.lastname@example.org, cc programme director email@example.com

-- On Friday 27th September we have our traditional class trip to Kew Gardens, getting there by river boat from Westminster.
+- During welcome week we have our traditional class trip to Kew Gardens, getting there by river boat from Westminster.
 It’s both educational and fun - even if raining (honest!).
 Above all, it’s a great chance to get to know each other.

 - Programme handbook